 Iranian Pottery and Ceramics: A Cohesive Union of Art and Craft

-Ceramics derives from the Greek word Keramos, which itself has Sanskrit roots and means “fired clay.”
+Ceramics derive from the Greek word Keramos, which itself has Sanskrit roots and means “fired clay.”
 In a broad sense, the science of ceramics is defined as “the study, creation, and application of solid objects whose main components are non-metallic minerals.”
 Therefore, ceramics can be described as solid objects primarily made from non-metallic mineral materials.
 These materials are first shaped and then hardened through the application of heat.

 Ceramics come in many varieties, including pottery, porcelain, Pyrex, ordinary glass, and more.
 Because the terms “pottery” and “ceramics” are not always clearly distinguished in common usage, they are sometimes used interchangeably.
 Pottery, specifically, can be defined as one of the most ancient and basic ceramic products, characterized by a porous body and a distinct color.